Speaking to another amputee can make a real difference to your recovery and ease your concerns. We call this type of assistance Peer Support.

 As part of the Amputee Empowerment Project, Limbs 4 Life have created some information sheets to help to support the community.
 You can download the information sheets below or contact us and we will send you hard copies via mail.

-As part of the Amputee Empowerment Project we will be conducting research with ethics approval from Monash University.
+As part of the Amputee Empowerment Project we are conducting research with ethics approval from Monash University.

 We are seeking your feedback.
 If you are a person with limb loss living in Victoria, we want to hear from you.
 Your feedback is important to us.
 An Explanatory Statement about the research can be found here.